f-nyx/whatsapp-media-exporter/README.md

 your phone without deleting your existing data, and then it uses an old backup feature to copy the unencrypted database from the phone to your computer.
 It restores your current version of WhatsApp at the end.

+It generates a tar file and you will find the `msgstore.db` file inside the tar.
+You can also extract the `key` file that is inside the tar.
+Using the `key` file you can decrypt the database backup and you don't need to run this tool every time you want to synchronize the media files.
+Look at the _Decrypt WhatsApp Database Backup_ section for further information.

 **WARNING: this tool does not delete your current WhatsApp data, but JUST IN CASE you must do a full backup of your WhatsApp data directory.
 If you followed the instructions in the _Copying WhatsApp Data Directory_ section you should have a full backup already.**